Fireplace Installation Cost

 Building Regulations

-Likewise, there are no regulations that determine any air gap around that stove once it is in the recess.
+Likewise, there are regulations and manufacturer instructions that set minimum air gaps/clearances around a stove once it is in the recess.

 • Before beginning any work, have your chimney swept and checked.
 Make sure you have a carbon monoxide alarm.